-Members younger than age 21 enrolled in MassHealth Family Assistance are covered for medically necessary dental services.
+Members younger than age 21 enrolled in MassHealth Family Assistance are covered for medically necessary dental services according to the coverage type.

 Some services may have to be approved by MassHealth before the dentist can provide them.
 The dentist will know which services these are and will request approval if they feel that you need these services.
 You do not need to do anything to request approval.